Skip to content Exit mobile menu

 Nutrigenomics

-It also provides students with knowledge of ethical/legal issues in nutrigenomic research and practice.
-The skills developed in this course will enable students to critically evaluate current research and commercial practice in personalised nutrition and communicate findings in effective and scientific manner.
+It also provides you with knowledge of ethical and legal issues in nutrigenomic research and practice.
+The skills developed in this course will enable you to critically evaluate current research and commercial practice in personalised nutrition and communicate your findings in an effective and scientific manner.

 This course aims to develop an advanced level of knowledge about how genetic factors may interact with diet and affect the development or progression of diseases and how this knowledge can be used within personalised nutrition in the research and commercial sectors.